If you drive in Seattle, you have deactivation rights

 How long do I have to challenge a deactivation in Seattle?

-You have up to 90 days from the deactivation notice to file the company's internal challenge, and you can sue after the company's initial response or 14 days after filing.
+Covered delivery workers have up to 90 days from the deactivation notice to file the company's internal challenge, and can sue after the company's initial response or 14 days after filing.

 Can they deactivate me just for a low rating in Seattle?